wminshull/COS351-Heat-Transfer-Simulation/README.md

 100000 iterations.
 ```

-As you can see, the program prints iterational updates every 100 iterations, and prints the final iteration count at the end of the program.
+As you can see, the program prints iterational updates every 100 iterations, and prints the final iteration count at the end of the program. `output.txt` is the full output of a run of the program.